openvinotoolkit/openvino/docs/Extensibility_UG/VPU_Extensibility.md

 > **NOTE**: OpenCL compiler, targeting Intel® Neural Compute Stick 2 for the SHAVE processor only, is redistributed with OpenVINO.
 OpenCL support is provided by ComputeAorta and is distributed under a license agreement between Intel® and Codeplay Software Ltd.
-The OpenCL toolchain for the Intel® Neural Compute Stick 2 supports offline compilation only, so first compile OpenCL C code using the standalone `clc` compiler.
+The OpenCL toolchain for the Intel® Neural Compute Stick 2 supports offline compilation only.
+Start with compiling OpenCL C code, using the standalone `clc` compiler.
 You can find the compiler binary at `<INSTALL_DIR>/tools/cl_compiler`.

 > **NOTE**: By design, custom OpenCL layers support any OpenCL kernels written assuming OpenCL version 1.2.
 It also supports half float extension and is optimized for this type, because it is a native type for Intel® Movidius™ VPUs.
 1. Prior to running a compilation, make sure that the following variables are set: